 Cell-free protein expression offers unique advantages when compared to cell-based protein expression including time savings and increased overall yields of functional, soluble, full-length proteins.
 These systems are not as sensitive to toxic proteins as cell-based systsms are and are adaptable to high-throughput experiments.
 The wide variety of cell-free expression systems available offer researchers several options for characterizing proteins, including immunoprecipitation, pull-down experiments and enzymatic assays.
 When selecting a cell-free protein expression system some things to consider include the source of the extract or lysate, the template you will be using, the desired protein yield and the intended downstream application.

 More information on cell-free protein expression is available in the Protein Expression Chapter of the Promega Protocols and Applications Guide.
-You can view a recording of the Webinar, In vitro, cell-free protein expression–How it helps speed up your research, from the Promega Webinars page.

 Latest posts by Kelly Grooms (see all)